Supreme Court fight shows GOP wants to steer clear of Trump - NewsBreak

 The D.C.
 Circuit’s ruling against Trump’s effort to block the House Select Jan.
 6 committee from obtaining records from the National Archives was more successful.
 The Supreme Court last month rejected a petition by Trump to overturn that decision.

-In that case, Jackson joined the majority opinion, which was written by Judge Patricia Millet, an appointee of former President Barack Obama .Opinion: The post-Trump era has begun
+In that case, Jackson joined the majority opinion, which was written by Judge Patricia Millet, an appointee of former President Barack Obama .Congress OKs money for more immigration judges but case backlog continues to worsen

 The lack of interest among Senate Republicans in rallying to Trump’s defense once they had a judge who ruled against him twice in high-profile political cases reflects a broad desire to move onto new issues and bury Trump’s old grudges in the past.